THE EXPANDED CONVEYOR TECHNOLOGY

 The building is shorter and narrower because of the high angle conveyors, minimizing the environmental foot print, the building costs and the fuel costs to heat the facilities in winter.

 The indirect costs are also real and significant at the Port of Adelaide, NSW, Australia.
 There the savings are in dock costs.
-Figure 10 shows the Snake Ship Loader maneuvering easily within a narrow dock space.
+The photo above shows the Snake Ship Loader maneuvering easily within a narrow dock space.
 The height required to load the Panamax class ships could not be accomplished with the low angle of the conventional ship loaders.
 Extensive additional dock construction would be required with the conventional systems.

 WIDEST BELTS, HIGHEST VOLUMETRIC RATE